Find a Lawyer

 Notice from the 9th Circuit Court of Appeals to district courts within the circuit, providing instructions on transfers of cases in the aftermath of the Real ID Act of 2005.

 The court found that the IJ’s credibility determination was skewed by his own stereotypical assumptions about domestic violence and further found that the IJ’s refusal to allow expert testimony to address those credibility concerns violated due process.(

 Lopez-Umanzor v.
 Gonzales

 CA9 Finds Negligent Manslaughter is Not a Crime of Violence

-Applying the rationale of the Supreme Court in
+Applying the Supreme Court's rationale in

 Leocal v.
 Ashcroft